vasko34/jicofo/doc/jibri-auto-recording.md

 source code as an immutable constant and returned by the `JibriConfig.getAutoRecordUsers()` function.
 By default this set contains `user1@example.com` and `user2@example.com`, and can be adjusted by modifying the constant in the source.
+The list can also be queried at runtime via the `JibriConfig.getAutoRecordUsers()` function.

 This behaviour is controlled with the following configuration option in `jicofo.conf`: